christianmilson/Advanced-Lane-Finder/README.md

 ![Screenshot](camera_cal/result8.JPG)

 I then drew inbetween the two polynomial lines, to represent the area inbetween the road lines.
+Using the cv2.fillPoly method

 ![Screenshot](camera_cal/result9.JPG)